Design Research

 Students will inhabit a range of methodological approaches throughout this module, and will be encouraged to experiment with traditional and novel methods of design research to understand the importance of serious play.

 This will allow them to more fully understand and hone their own research methods, relevant to their own interests and project aspirations.
 Ethical issues will be embedded throughout the module, encouraging students to consider, address and critique their own standpoints and perspectives.
-The module will also work with students to explore and understand structures for research funding.
+This module will also work with students to explore and understand structures for research funding.

 Principal Aims